rzzzwilson/teensy/README.rst

 and paste changed code _back_ into the source code file as the IDE won't let me save *anywhere* in the filesystem but only to a few selected places!!!
 GRRRRR.

+One way around this is to fiddle with directories and code names.
+For instance, if we have a program **test.c** that we want to run in the Arduino IDE then we can create a directory called **test** and copy **test.c** into it with a name change to **test.ino**.
+The Arduino IDE will now open the code and compile it.
+Not really useful.

 Must switch to a command line environment as soon as possible.